Table of Contents

 The Port as a Meeting Point

-Coastal cities are often the first point of contact between different cultures, and this is reflected in their demographic makeup.
-Throughout the Age of Sail, ports like Marseille, Istanbul, and Bombay (Mumbai) became melting pots of ethnicities and nationalities.
-The physical proximity of the sea made it easier for people to arrive—and also to leave, creating a transient population that contributed to the city’s cosmopolitan character.
 Historical migration patterns were heavily influenced by the geography of coastlines.
-The rugged, indented coast of Greece fostered many small, independent city-states, each with its own maritime orientation.
+The rugged, indented coast of Greece fostered many small, independent city-states, each with its own maritime orientation and trading networks.
 In contrast, the long, relatively straight coastline of western Africa led to the establishment of a few dominant slave-trading forts, which later evolved into modern coastal cities like Accra and Lagos.
-The physical shape of the coastline dictated where early settlements could be established and defended, setting the stage for centuries of migration.
+The physical shape of the coastline dictated where early settlements could be established and defended, setting the stage for centuries of migration and urban development.

 Physical Constraints and Adaptation